Mp3 Heart Rate Monitor for Unborn Babies

 Reference: "System simulation for a novel fetal monitoring methodology" in Int.
 J. Engineering Systems Modeling and Simulation, 2009, 1, 92-100

-*This information is from an external source (Inderscience Publishers).
+(i)Source/Reference: Inderscience Publishers.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.

 - 1: Beaming Power to Medical Chips Within the Body : Stanford School of Engineering (2014/05/21)

 - 2: Old Person Smell: When Older People Smell Different : Mirai Clinical (2016/03/14)

 - 3: What Are Bariatric Aids, Products, Equipment : Disabled World (2012/07/10)

 - 4: How Do Medical Alert Systems Work : Disabled World (2016/04/12)

 - 5: SmartTrack Asthma Inhaler Technology : Nexus6 (2015/01/21)